connervieira/Assassin/CONFIGURATION.md

     - This this setting is set to `false`, Assassin will instead display a small, since line title.
 - `custom_startup_message`
     - This setting defines a string that will be displayed the Assassin title upon start-up.
-- `speed_display_unit`
-    - This configuration value determines the unit that speeds will be displayed in.
-    - The following speed units are supported:
-        - "kph" for kilometers-per-hour
-        - "mph" for miles-per-hour
-        - "mps" for meters-per-second
-        - "knot" for knots
-        - "fps" for feet-per-second
-- `big_speed_display`
-    - This configuration value is used to determine whether or not Assassin will display the current speed in a large ASCII font at the top of the main display.
-    - The `decimal_places` sub-value determines how many decimal places Assassin will show in the large speed display, if enabled.
 - `status_lighting`
     - The status lighting configuration values allow Assassin to interact with a "WLED" RGB LED controller.
     - The `enabled` configuration value determines whether or not status lighting is enabled or disabled.